wroberts4/3dwinds/docs/_build/html/_sources/usage.rst.txt

 .. note::

-    Pixels are referenced from their center.
+    * Pixels are referenced from their center.
+    * velocity, v, and u are calculated using :ref:`loxodrome.sh<loxodrome.sh>`.
+    * velocity is the speed and angle that the wind is moving when it reaches its new location.

 Calculating wind_info::